ivoronin/posse/README.md

 - `wblk` - Disk block number to write packets to.
 Must be equal to `rblk` value on the remote host.
 Required.
 - `txqlen` - Transmit queue length.
 Optional.
 - `rxqlen` - Transmit queue length.
 Optional.
-- `hz` - Frequency in Hz at which the writing and polling operations are performed.
+- `hz` - Frequency in Hz at which the disk writing and reading operations are performed.
 Must be equal to `hz` value on the remote host.
 Optional.